 Chair Judd-Stein stated that there was legal support for the use of the emergency promulgation regulatory tool.
-She explained that while the sports wagering law is in place, the regulatory framework is not; so, there was an emerging public safety and welfare issue as a result of individuals continuing to bet illegally and that nefarious companies could continue to take advantage of them in this interim period.
-Chair Judd-Stein stated that public input is essential to the Commission's work, and that public roundtables and hearings regarding sports wagering will continue.
+She explained that while the sports wagering law is in place and the regulatory framework is not, there was a public safety and welfare issue as a result.
+Chair Judd-Stein stated that public input is essential to the Commission's work, and that public roundtables and hearings will continue on sports wagering.

 Executive Director Wells stated that two proposed draft regulations would be heard later in the meeting, and it was the Commission's decision on whether the emergency promulgation mechanism would be used.
-General Counsel Grossman explained that the sports wagering regulations would mirror the casino gaming regulations but be placed in the 200s of 205 CMR.
+General Counsel Grossman explained that the sports wagering regulations would mirror the casino gaming regulations, but be placed in the 200s of 205 CMR.
 He stated that the Commission staff had requested flexibility to adjust numbering in sections when the Commission votes on the draft regulations, so that formal approval is not required to change regulation numbering in the future.